elyasaf-cloud/tic-tac-toe/README.md

 ## Purpose
 This project is primarily educational, focusing on:
 - Practicing modular programming with multiple files in C.
-- Understanding bit-level board representation.
+- Understanding bit-level board representation (only in the first version).
 - Using structures and functions effectively.

 ## Installation